 Luis A. Figueroa–Martínez is an Associate Professor in the Department of History and core faculty in the Urban Studies Program at Trinity's Center for Urban and Global Studies.

-Prior to joining Trinity College, Figueroa–Martínez was an Assistant Professor in the Department of History and Associate Director of the Center for Latin American Studies at the University of Connecticut in Storrs (1990-1996), as well as co-founder of its Institute for Puerto Rican and Latino Studies.
+Prior to joining Trinity College, Figueroa–Martínez was an Assistant Professor in the Department of History and Associate Director of the Center for Latin American Studies at the University of Connecticut in Storrs, as well as co-founder of UConn's Institute for Puerto Rican and Latino Studies.
 (CLAS and IPRLS have now merged into El Instituto: Institute of Latina/o, Caribbean, and Latin American Studies.)

-Born in Ponce, and raised in Coamo, Puerto Rico, Figueroa-Martínez earned his Ph.D. and M.A. in Latin American History at the University of Wisconsin-Madison under Steve J. Stern, Florencia E. Mallon, Thomas E. Skidmore, and Francisco Scarano, and his B.A. in General Studies (History and Philosophy) at the University of Puerto Rico-Río Piedras.
+Born in Ponce, and raised in Coamo, Puerto Rico, Figueroa-Martínez earned his Ph.D. and M.A. in Latin American History at the University of Wisconsin-Madison under Steve J. Stern, Florencia E. Mallon, Thomas E. Skidmore, and Francisco Scarano,;and his B.A. in General (Interdisciplinary) Studies at the Universidad de Puerto Rico, Recinto de Río Piedras.